|View Bio Close BioBoris A. BabayanIntel Fellow, Software and Services Group|

 Stewart has held the position of Motorola Dan Noble Fellow and served on Motorola's Science Advisory Board.
 He holds more than 35 issued patents, with multiple patents pending.
 He is a graduate of the Institute for Communications and Signal Processing at the University of Strathclyde, where he is also Visiting Professor.

-Greg Taylor is an Intel Fellow and director of the System-on-a-Chip (SoC) Design Lab in the Integrated Platforms Research Lab in Intel Labs.
+Greg Taylor is an Intel Fellow and Chief Architect in IPG's Hard IP group.
 His interests include Systems on a Chip, Analog/Mixed Signal circuits, and Wireless.

 Taylor joined Intel in 1991 and has held several senior design engineering positions working on 10 generations of microprocessors including members of Intel's Pentium®, Pentium® II, Pentium® III, and Intel NetBurst® microarchitecture families.
 Prior to joining Intel, he worked as a principal engineer at Bipolar Integrated Technology.